-Binsar Wildlife Sanctuary – Uttarakhand
+Binsar Wildlife Sanctuary, Uttarakhand

-Spread over about 45 sq.km Binsar Wildlife sanctuary is about 35 KMs from Almoda, Kumaon region, in the state of Uttarakhand.
+Spread over about 45 sq.km Binsar Wildlife sanctuary is about 35 KMs from Almora, Kumaon region, in the state of Uttarakhand.
 Better known for the view of Himalayan Peaks from Zero-point and KMVN Tourist Guest House within the sanctuary.
 We did explore the sanctuary on a walking trail.
 Jeep Safari is also available for those who don’t stay at KMVN guest house.

 The sanctuary is a hilly area with narrow pathways.
 Himalayan wild animals are reportedly spotted here.
 It is also a good destination for birding activities.

-Right time for Jungle Safaris
+The right time for Jungle Safari

 Tips for Jungle Safari

-- Do not carry any food during a Jungle Safari.
+- Do not carry any food.